jgperrin/net.jgp.books.spark.ch07/README.md

 Welcome to Spark with Java, chapter 7.
 This chapter covers file ingestion from CSV, JSON, XML, and text.

+Note: this project is still using Scala v2.11 as the related libraries are not yet available in Scala v2.12.

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).